junwha/FastFit/docs/api.md

 #### Response

-Returns a list of movie information objects.
-Movie information objects has following fields:
+Returns a list of `Movie` objects.

-- `title` (string) : The title of the movie.
-- `genres` (string) : The genres of the movie.
-- `imdb` (string) : IMDB link of the movie.

 #### Example Request